ChristianSi/lytspel/README.md

 The long vowels are spelled thus:

 * «air» /e@/ as in «pair, shair, vairiaition» ‹...share, variation›
-* «ar» /Ar/ as in «dark, argyument» ‹...argument›
+* «ar» /Ar/ as in «dark, arguement» ‹...argument›
 * «eer» /i@/ as in «cheer, yeer» ‹...year›.
 Note: GA speakers often pronounce this in the same way as the «ir» /Ir/ in «mirer» ‹mirror› ([mirror–nearer merger](https://en.wikipedia.org/wiki/English-language_vowel_changes_before_historic_/r/#Mirror%E2%80%93nearer_merger)).
 * «or» /O:r/ as in «north, order, port, ignor» ‹...ignore›.
-Note: Some speakers pronounced the vowel in «north» differently from the one in «port», but most do not ([horse–hoarse merger](https://en.wikipedia.org/wiki/English-language_vowel_changes_before_historic_%2Fr%2F#Horse%E2%80%93hoarse_merger)), and Lytspel does not express this distinction.
+Note: Some speakers pronounce the vowel in «north» differently from the one in «port», but most do not ([horse–hoarse merger](https://en.wikipedia.org/wiki/English-language_vowel_changes_before_historic_%2Fr%2F#Horse%E2%80%93hoarse_merger)), and Lytspel does not express this distinction.